Savor the best part of the day with ultra comforting eggs benedict. Learn how to poach eggs and create this restaurant quality meal at home!

 Poached eggs are easier than you think to master.
 I know it seems difficult and “why not just make scrambled eggs, they’re easier” but the runny egg yolk (!!!) is the best part.
 There are so many different tricks and techniques I’ve read about and I’m sure there are more that you will share with me.
 Feel free!
-I am absolutely no expert on poaching eggs, but what I’m sharing is just the way I poach eggs.
-Actually, how Kevin poaches eggs.
-I learned how to make soft pretzels and how to make poached eggs from him.
-Total keeper.
+I am absolutely no expert on poaching eggs, but what I’m sharing is just the way we poach eggs.

 As with most cooking and baking, practice makes perfect.
 It took me a few tries to get the perfect poached egg, so don’t get discouraged.
 They won’t all be perfect at first.

 1) Watch this video from professional chef Jamie Oliver about poaching eggs.
 It is so helpful and will give you visuals of what you’re doing.

 2) Start with the freshest of fresh eggs.
 Absolutely positively the freshest eggs you can.
 I try to grab a carton from the very bottom or the very back of the egg selection in the store.
 They’re always the freshest.
 Why the freshest eggs?
 The fresher the egg, the more firm and sturdy the egg white.

 3) The pot.
 Some people prefer wide skillet pans, but I prefer a deep pot.
 Especially when I’m poaching more than a couple eggs at a time.
 Fill a pot with 3-4 inches of water.
 Heat the water on high until it reaches a bare simmer and bubbles start appearing at the bottom of the pan.
 Just before boiling.
 If you care to be extra precise, you’re looking for about 190F degrees.